Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Introduction

-Interestingly, in the recent decade, biophysicists found the cycle symmetry independently in their study of single-molecule enzyme kinetics \cite{qian2006generalized, ge2008waiting}, since mathematically, each chemical reaction catalyzed by an enzyme can be modeled as a continuous-time Markov chain with three states.
-Qian and Xie \cite{qian2006generalized} found the cycle symmetry in continuous-time Markov chain with three states and they named the cycle symmetry as the generalized Haldane equality since it generalizes what is known as the Haldane relation for reversible enzyme kinetics.
-Ge \cite{ge2008waiting} further generalized the cycle symmetry to general continuous-time nearest-neighbor perodic walks.

-In the pervious work about cyclic Markov processes, the cycle symmetry is only proved for nearest-neighbor random walks on the discrete circle.
-It is then natural to ask whether the cycle symmetry holds for diffusion process on the continuous circle.
-The answer is of course affirmative.
-A natural idea is to approximate diffusion processes by nearest-neighbor random walks.
-However, we find that this method obscures the essence of the cycle symmetry to a large extent.
-In this paper, we prove the cycle symmetry for diffusion processes on the circle by using the intrinsic method of stochastic analysis, instead of using approximation techniques.
-It turns out that the essence of the cycle symmetry lies in a new symmetry of the Brownian motion proved in this paper named as the quasi-time reversal invariance.
-Using the Brownian excursion theory and Williams' striking decomposition theorem of Brownian paths, we prove that the Brownian motion is invariant under a transformation called the quasi-time reversal (see Definition \ref{reversal} below).
+In the previous studies, the cycle symmetry is mainly discussed for nearest-neighbor periodic walks.
+Besides, Kendall \cite{kendall1974pole} and Pitman and Yor \cite{pitman1981bessel} have proved the cycle symmetry for Brownian motion with constant drift.
+It is then natural to ask whether the cycle symmetry also holds for the continuous version of nearest-neighbor periodic walks, namely, diffusion processes on the circle.
+Intuitively, the answer should be affirmative.
+A natural idea is to approximate diffusion processes by random walks.
+However, this idea seems to obscure the essence of the cycle symmetry to some extent.
+In this paper, we prove the cycle symmetry for diffusion processes on the circle using the intrinsic method of stochastic analysis, instead of approximation techniques.
+We find that the essence of the cycle symmetry lies in a new symmetry of the Brownian motion named as the quasi-time-reversal invariance.
+Based on Brownian excursion theory \cite{ito1971poisson} and Williams' Brownian paths decomposition theorem \cite{williams1970decomposing, williams1974path}, we prove that the Brownian motion is invariant under a transformation called quasi-time-reversal (see Definition \ref{reversal2}).

-In this paper, we use the quasi-time reversal invariance of the Brownian motion to prove that the cycle symmetry holds for diffusion processes on the circle.
-Let $X$ be a diffusion process on the unit circle $S^1$.
+In this paper, we use this new invariance of the Brownian motion to prove the cycle symmetry for diffusion processes on the circle.
+Let $X$ be a diffusion process on the unit circle.
 Let $T^+$ and $T^-$ be the forming times of the forward and backward cycles, respectively.
-We then prove the following cycle symmetry:
+Then the cycle symmetry for diffusion processes on the circle can also be formulated as \eqref{discretesymmetry}.
 Let $T = T^+\wedge T^-$ be the time needed for $X$ to form a cycle for the first time.
 Then the cycle symmetry can be rewritten as